filippovella/Somatosensory_RL/README.md

 ##  Citation

-This repository collects the code for the experiments in the paper "Roboception and adaptation in a cognitive robot"
+This repository collects the code for the experiments in the paper "Roboception and adaptation in a cognitive robot", Elsevier Robotics and Autonomous Systems https://doi.org/10.1016/j.robot.2023.104400

 ##  Contact